PandABlocks/PandABlocks-FPGA/modules/counter/counter_doc.rst

    :path: modules/counter/counter.timing.ini
    :section: Count Up only when enabled

-You can also set the start value to be loaded on enable, and stepmake hdl_ up by a number other than one:
+You can also set the start value to be loaded on enable, and step up by a number other than one:

 .. timing_plot::